ember-bootstrap/ember-bootstrap/README.md

 An [ember-cli](http://www.ember-cli.com) addon for using [Bootstrap](http://getbootstrap.com/) 3 or 4 in Ember applications.

-The addon includes the Bootstrap assets (CSS, Icons) in your project (can be disabled).
+The addon includes the Bootstrap CSS (or Sass, Less) in your project (can be disabled).
 On top of that, it provides a set of native Ember components (no use of Bootstrap JavaScript!).</p>

 *See [www.ember-bootstrap.com](http://www.ember-bootstrap.com/) for full documentation.*